IBM-Bluemix-Docs/mobilefoundation/basic_authentication.md

 ```
 @OAuthSecurity(enabled = false)
 ```
+{: codeblock}

 The default value of the annotation’s `enabled` element is `true`.
 When the `enabled` element is set to `false`, the `scope` element is ignored and the resource or resource class is unprotected.

-**Note**: When you assign a scope to a method of an unprotected class, the method is protected despite the class annotation, unless you set the `enabled` element of the resource annotation to `false`.
+When you assign a scope to a method of an unprotected class, the method is protected despite the class annotation, unless you set the `enabled` element of the resource annotation to `false`.
+{: note}

 Review the following examples: